 Video poker was banned to make room for the state lottery.
 Former machine operators found a way around this law by creating sweepstakes machines.
 Players bought internet time on computers and were awarded free games of video poker and slots.
 It was a creative way around the law.
 The state legislature banned one version and a new one would appear.
 To this day, North Carolina fights sweepstakes devices.

 Is sports betting legal in North Carolina?

 Yes, sports betting is legal in the state of North Carolina, but only on a limited scale.
-Native American tribes in the state are able to offer retail wagering, but online betting is not allowed as of January 2023.
+Native American tribes in the state can offer retail wagering, but online betting will not go live until at least January 2024.